wezm/wezm.net/v2/content/posts/2025/website-fit-for-1999/index.md

 Coding in HTML4 Transitional is somewhat freeing.
 CSS is great, but it's large and sprawling.
 Throwing that away and sticking to only what you can achieve with a comparatively small set of HTML tags and their attributes dramatically reduces the scope of things.
+Also feels a bit cheeky to mix content and style with wild abandon.

 It wouldn't be the classic web without feeding your pages through the [W3C Validator](https://validator.w3.org/).
 Amazingly the validator still